wyu6609/wyu6609/README.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
-- 🥅 2022 Goals: Become seasoned in vanilla Javascript and React JS
+- 🥅 2022 Goals: Become seasoned at vanilla Javascript and React JS 💪
-- ⚡ Fun fact: I love to code, work out and play piano
+- ⚡ Fun fact: I love to code, work out and play piano 🎹

 ### My LinkedIn: